 Who we are

 The National SJP Steering Committee is made up of 10-20 volunteer college students and recent alumni.
-If you are active and experienced in your own SJP chapter and would like to get involved on a national level, apply to join Steering by 12/15/2017!
+If you are active and experienced in your own SJP chapter and would like to get involved on a national level, stay tuned for the next time we accept applications!

 What we do